Miicroo/homeassistant-custom-components/swedish_calendar/README.md

 # Swedish calendar
-This is a HomeAssistant component for showing data about swedish holidays.
+This is a HomeAssistant sensor for showing data about swedish holidays.
 It uses the api at *api.dryg.net* to generate statistics as sensors.
 The sensors are checked once per day (at midnight).

 ## How to setup